Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Results: fitting TDE population models to UHECR and neutrino Data

-On the other hand, the 3$\sigma$ allowed region, based on the {spectral fitting}, for the aalc-group (marked as the yellow region {in the left panel of} \figu{parameter_space_epos_fitted_comp}) is broad and does not significantly impact the fit.
+On the other hand, the 3$\sigma$ allowed region, based on the spectral fitting, for the aalc-group (marked as the yellow region in the left panel of \figu{parameter_space_epos_fitted_comp}) is broad and does not significantly impact the fit.
 The spectrum is less sensitive to composition and does not provide a clear reason for this shape of the 3$\sigma$ spectrum allowed region.
-The required value of the {TDE source radius} of the aalc-group is $10^{18}$ cm, falling within the \pp{purple region allowed by the neutrino constraints for AT019aalc}.
+The required value of the TDE source radius of the aalc-group is $10^{18}$ cm, falling within the purple region allowed by the neutrino constraints for AT2019aalc.

 Conversely, the fdr-group requires substantially different parameters from previously used in \citet{2023ApJ...948...42W}.
-In order to fit the composition data, the fdr-group should have a higher maximum rigidity, with the best value of $5 \, 10^{10}$ GV -- which was, however an ad hoc choice in the original paper to surpass the pion production threshold, and should rather be understood as a lower limit there.
-This suggests that TDEs from the fdr-group could be a powerful UHECR source capable of accelerating iron to energies of $10^{12}$ GeV.
-The preference for a high maximum rigidity arises because iron nuclei are required to contribute at energies around $5\,10^{11}$ GeV, while their presence at lower energies should be negligible. {Spectral} constraints are not applied to the fdr-group since its overall contribution to the UHECR spectrum is too low to significantly impact the fit.
+In order to fit the composition data, the fdr-group should have a higher maximum rigidity, with the best value of $5 \, 10^{10}$ GV.
+This suggests that the TDEs from the fdr-group could be a powerful UHECR source capable of accelerating iron to energies of $10^{12}$ GeV.
+The preference for a high maximum rigidity arises because iron nuclei are required to contribute at energies around $5\,10^{11}$ GeV, while their presence at lower energies should be negligible.
+Spectral constraints are not applied to the fdr-group since its overall contribution to the UHECR spectrum is too low to significantly impact the fit.

+One may wonder why in \figu{spectrum_epos} the UHECR flux for the aalc-group is significantly higher than that of the fdr-group (upper left panel), whereas the neutrino fluxes are comparable (upper right panel).
+As one can see in \figu{source_spectrum_epos_fitted_comp}, fdr-like TDEs produce a (relatively) higher neutrino flux (compare dashed/dashed-dotted curves with solid black curves).
+The reason is the higher optical thickness due to $p\gamma$ interactions, driven by the higher luminosities (see \Tab~\ref{tab:model_parameters}) in combination with the much smaller $r$ (see \Tab~\ref{tab:result_fitted_comp_epos}).